Wick rotation derivation for weak values of the density and time-dependent density functional theory

 \subsection{Finite temperature dynamics}

-To show that the ring polymer model of quantum particles is valid for dynamic QM as well as for static cases, it is necessary to show that the time and temperature-dependent density $n({\bf r},\beta,t)$ can be expressed in terms of a ring polymer propagator $\tilde{q}({\bf r},{\bf r},\beta,t)$.
-In other words, we should be able to phrase QM in terms of imaginary time trajectories for dynamic cases as well as static situations.
+To show that the ring polymer model of quantum particles is valid for time-dependent QM as well as for time-independent cases, it is necessary to show that the time and temperature-dependent density $n({\bf r},\beta,t)$ can be expressed in terms of a ring polymer propagator $\tilde{q}({\bf r},{\bf r},\beta,t)$.\footnote{Note that for ring polymers, propagators have two arguments of ${\bf r}$, giving the probability of starting at ${\bf r}$ and then returning to ${\bf r}$.
+This is on contrast to propagators for linear polymers that only have one ${\bf r}$ argument.
+See appendix \ref{app-polymers}.} In other words, we should be able to phrase QM in terms of closed imaginary time trajectories for time-dependent cases as well as time-independent situations.
 This was already done in reference \onlinecite{Thompson2022} by postulating the dynamics (\ref{diff4}) and using results of the Keldysh formalism \cite{vanLeeuwen2006b}.
-In the previous section we showed how to \emph{derive} equation (\ref{diff4}) directly from the assumption of a cyclic imaginary time rather than postulating (\ref{diff4}).
-Now, we will show how to obtain $n({\bf r},\beta,t) \propto \tilde{q}({\bf r},{\bf r},\beta,t)$ without the Keldysh formalism or further assumptions.
+In section \ref{sec-TDDFT}, we showed how to obtain equation (\ref{diff4}) directly from the assumption of an imaginary time rather than postulating the dynamics.
+Now we will show that $n({\bf r},\beta,t)$ is proportional to $\tilde{q}({\bf r},{\bf r},\beta,t)$ without the Keldysh formalism or further assumptions.

-The density for equilibrium quantum systems is given by equation (\ref{dens1b}) as derived in reference \onlinecite{Thompson2019}: